Graphic design is very easy to learn. The difficult part is knowing where to start.

 Step 1: Learn & research.

-Start by learning and researching the basics of graphic design and other art disciplines.
-For example, learn how artists express themselves through art, how photographers take and compose photos, how fashion designers use textures and patterns, and how architects design buildings.
+Start by studying graphic design and other art fundamentals.
+Learn how artists express themselves through art, how photographers take and compose photographs, and how architects design buildings.

-Consider how an image, headline, metaphor, or idea in an advertisement can help sell a product.
-Start observing the designs around you and ask yourself:
+Consider how the image, headline, metaphor, or idea of an advertisement can help sell a product.
+Notice the designs around you and ask yourself:

-- What feelings does it trigger in me?
+- What emotions does it trigger in me?

-- What does the artist or designer want me to think or feel?
+- What does the artist or designer hope I’m thinking or feeling?

 - What would I change?

-Pay attention to the images, layouts, fonts, and colors used in magazines, posters, brochures, and flyers, and how branding appears in various media (print and digital).
+Pay attention to images, layouts, fonts, and colors in magazines, posters, brochures, and flyers, as well as branding in all media (print and digital).

-Finally, examine websites to see how graphic design affects online conversions.
-For me, the most important clue is to ask, “Why?”
-“For example, why did the graphic designer use this exact image?
+Finally, examine how graphic design affects online conversions.
+Asking “Why?” is my most important clue.
+Why did the designer choose this image?

-Then move on to more specific aspects, such as understanding the anatomy of type and learning about typography, type-specific terminology, and classifications.
-Pay attention not only to typefaces but also to colors and composition.
+Then move on to more specific aspects, such as learning about typography, type-specific terminology, and classifications.
+Pay attention not only to the fonts but also to the colors and design.

-Finally, consider some famous and successful graphic designers.
-Investigate the work that made them famous and find out why they were successful.
+Take some famous and successful graphic designers as inspiration.
+Examine the work that made them famous and find out why they were successful.
 Then search the Internet for graphic design companies and look at their work to get an idea of what’s popular today.

 Step 2: Collect materials.